Close

 Who flies to Thailand from the UK?

 Thai Airways, British Airways and Eva Air all currently offer daily direct flights from London Heathrow Airport to Suvarnabhumi Airport (Bangkok).
-A number of other airlines provide connecting flights from other airports in the UK or to other airports in Thailand.
+Several other airlines provide connecting flights from other airports in the UK or to other airports in Thailand.

 Can I fly direct to Thailand?